seagyn/wcct16/README.md

 ## After the Workshop

-I'll be adding the presentation from the workshop into this repo if it helps/
+I'll be adding the presentation from the workshop into this repo.